ofthewildfire/digital-card-react-project/README.md

 This being a solo project as a checkpoint to make sure you're learning.
 I haven't put as much effort into the organization of the CSS as I could, I plan to return to this in a few days/or when I have some spare time and make it much neater.

+I also want to get back to the project and add a toggle to the light mode too!
+Because, why not? :) toggles are fun after all.

 <hr>

 Good times!